pkivolowitz/asm_book/section_1/if/README.md

 ### Use of temporary labels

 The target of the branch instruction is given as `1f`.
-This is an example of a temporary label.
+This is an example of a *temporary label*.

 **There are a lot of braces
 used in C and C++.
-Since labels frequently function as equivalents to `{` and `}`, there are a lot of labels used in assembly language.
+Since labels frequently function as equivalents to `{` and `}`, there can be a lot of labels used in assembly language.
 **

 A temporary label is a label made using just a number.
 Such labels can appear over and over